-WoW Midnight Season 1 Mythic+ Tier List: Every Spec Ranked (April Update)
+WoW Midnight Season 1 Mythic+ Tier List: Every Spec Ranked (May Update)

 This is not guesswork.
-These rankings come from cross-referencing Wowhead's tier list (April 3), Method's rankings (March 31), and live key completion data.
+These rankings come from cross-referencing Wowhead's tier list (May 2026), Method's rankings (May 2026), and live key completion data.
 If you are pushing keys and want to know what actually works right now, keep reading.

 Season 1 Dungeon Pool: All 8 Dungeons